 The Bread and Butter

 The "bread and butter" option applies to those looking to perform almost every kind of scan aside from cardiac.
 The best bet in balancing your clinical and economic needs with capital acquisition and service agreement costs will be a 4, 8 or 16 slice CT.
+If you're buying in the US, be sure you're aware of NEMA standard XR-29 and the effect it will have on your choice.

 A four or “Quad” slice CT scanner will cost between $90,000-$115,000 installed with a “first scan” warranty.
 Additional services include applications training, site drawings and annual service agreements (ranging between $55,000-$95,000) and so on.